 Be sure to apply sunscreen at least 20 minutes before your dog goes outdoors.
 Most dog sunscreens need to be reapplied every 5 hours and immediately after swimming.
 Avoid getting any of the product into their eyes.
 The areas to focus on are regions where there is little hair, like the tummy and flank areas.
 The nose is another area to cover on a dog, since there’s no fur for protection against the sun.

 Sunscreen doesn’t offer 100% protection against sunburn, especially if you don’t apply it properly.
 The sun’s rays are strongest between 10 a.m. and 4 p.m.
-Limit your dog’s sun exposure during those times to reduce their odds of sunburn and sun damage.
+Limit your dog’s sun exposure during those times to reduce their odds of sunburn, sun damage, or heat stroke.
 Make sure your canine best friend has plenty of water available too.

 The Bottom Line